-NOTE: For Metering Systems installed to CoP 3 or below, alternative Proving Test methods and timescales may be more appropriate.
+NOTE: For CVA Metering Systems installed to CoP 3 or below, alternative Proving Test methods and timescales may be more appropriate.
 Any alternatives shall be agreed with the CDCA beforehand, using BSCP02 / 4.1.

-3.4 Proving Test Requirements where a Meter has been Replaced with a Different Meter
+[101-B]3.4 Proving Test Requirements where a Meter has been Replaced with a Different Meter